mkp170791/numpy/doc/source/user/c-info.ufunc-tutorial.rst

         /*
          * spammodule.c
-         * This is the C code for a non-numpy Python extension to
+         * This is the C code for a non-numpy_demo Python extension to
          * define the logit function, where logit(p) = log(p/(1-p)).
-         * This function will not work on numpy arrays automatically.
+         * This function will not work on numpy_demo arrays automatically.
-         * numpy.vectorize must be called in python to generate
+         * numpy_demo.vectorize must be called in python to generate
-         * a numpy-friendly function.
+         * a numpy_demo-friendly function.
          *
          * Details explaining the Python-C API can be found under
          * 'Extending and Embedding' and 'Python/C API' at